Impact of current-induced magnons on spin-orbit torque analysis: Methods

 The Hall bars were fabricated of $6\,\mathrm{nm}$ permalloy ($\mathrm{Py}$, $\mathrm{Ni_{80}Fe_{20}}$) and $3\,\mathrm{nm}$ $\mathrm{Pt}$ via standard electron beam lithography and e-beam evaporation techniques.
 They were contacted by the deposition of $5\,\mathrm{nm}$ Ti and $50\,\mathrm{nm}$ Au in a subsequent step.
 The width of the Hall bars is $W = 4\,\mathrm{\mu m}$.
 The longitudinal separation of the side contacts is $L = 4\,\mathrm{\mu m}$ and their width is $w = 1\,\mathrm{\mu m}$ (see also Fig.~\ref{fig1}a)).
 For SOT analysis of Hall data, there is a geometrical correction factor \cite{Neumann2018} due to the current density distribution at the Hall voltage contacts.
 In our case $w/W \ll 1$, therefore, we expect a less than $10~\%$ correction which we neglect.

 The electrical measurements were performed at room temperature with SR830, MFLI and HF2LI lock-in amplifiers and BASPI SP1004 low-noise/low-drift differential amplifiers.
-The current used for the resistance measurements in the main text was approximately $I_\text{rms} = 2.5\,\mathrm{mA}$ at $f = 137.43\,\mathrm{Hz}$.
+The current used for the resistance measurements in the main text was approximately $I_\text{rms} = 2.5\,\mathrm{mA}$ at $f = 132.43\,\mathrm{Hz}$.
 Based on measurements as a function of temperature on similar samples, we estimate that this induced at most $50\,\mathrm{K}$ temperature increase in the sample due to Joule heating.
+This is not expected to notably change the saturation magnetization \cite{Zhang2019, Devonport2018}.
+The used frequency $f$ is low enough for the second harmonic technique.
+Due to the high thermal diffusivity of Pt and Py, $\alpha >1.6\cdot 10^{-6}~\mathrm{m^2/s}$ \cite{Pt_web, Avery2015, Py_web}, the thermal diffusion length $l=\sqrt{\alpha/f}$ is on the order of hundreds of µm.
+This is much larger than the dimensions $L$ and $W$, moreover, heat generation is distributed over the device, therefore it can be considered in thermal equilibrium on the time scale of the measurement.
+This is confirmed by frequency-dependent measurements shown in the SI (Fig.~\ref{SIfig5}).

 The samples were fixed on a rotating stage within a Janis 9TL-HRTB-30 superconducting magnet's bore.
 The actual field of the magnet was measured in-situ by a Hall sensor, or corrected by a calibration curve taken by the same sensor.
 In-plane rotations were performed in both directions at all fields so that electrical signal drift or mechanical failures such as jumps or torsion may be noticed.
 All rotation measurements were performed as a series of decreasing fields to ensure a single magnetic domain.
+Raw data of measurements in the main text are available online \cite{data}.